Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 Step 2: CPC intent analysis (ClickForest method)

-ClickForest CPC benchmark (Dutch market):
+ClickForest CPC benchmark (Belgian market):

 Practical example: "Shopify expert" (€8 CPC) converted 3x better than "create webshop" (€2 CPC) for our Shopify projects.